What You Need To Know About Planning A Trip To Greece

 Balkan Flags_Greece 2

-To make things very easy, Greece is part of the Schengen Zone, which means that for many of you, you can probably visit without the need to apply for a visa.
+To make things very easy, Greece is part of the Schengen Zone, which means that many of you can probably visit without the need to apply for a visa.

-If you’re eligible, you can enjoy up to ninety days in the Schengen Zone in as many countries as you like – make sure you do not have too much fun and overstay your 90 days (in a 190-day period), or else you’ll get into big trouble.
+If you’re eligible, you can enjoy up to ninety days in the Schengen Zone in as many countries as you like – make sure you do not have too much fun and overstay your 90 days (in 180 days), or else you’ll get into big trouble.

 Short On Time?
 Stay On The Mainland